Vivian-Lopez/Three.js-Next.js-Experiment/README.md

 # Three.js-Next.js-expirement
-Experiment using Three.js with Next.js
+In this repo, I'm experimenting with using Three.js in Next.js to create a React app that has 3D objects.